Worsley

 Worsley (/ˈwɜːrzli/) is a village in the City of Salford, Greater Manchester, England, which in 2014 had a population of 10,090.
 It lies along Worsley Brook, 6 mi west of Manchester.

 Within the boundaries of the historic county of Lancashire, there is evidence of Roman and Anglo-Saxon activity, including two Roman roads.
 The completion in 1761 of the Bridgewater Canal allowed Worsley to expand from a small village of cottage industries to an important town based upon cotton manufacture, iron-working, brick-making and extensive coal mining.
 Later expansion came after the First and Second World Wars, when large urban estates were built.

 Worsley Delph is a scheduled monument and a significant part of the town's historic centre is now a conservation area.

 History

 Toponymy

 Worsley is first mentioned in a Pipe roll of 1195–96 as Werkesleia, in the claim of a Hugh Putrell to a part of the fee of two knights in nearby Barton-upon-Irwell and Worsley.
-There are many variations on the name; Werkesleia, 1195; Wyrkedele, 1212; Whurkedeleye, c.
-1220; Worketley, 1254; Worcotesley, Workedesle, 1276; Wrkesley, Wrkedeley, Workedeley, 1292; Wyrkeslegh, Workesley, 1301; Worsley, 1444; and "Workdisley alias Workesley alias Worseley", 1581.
-The spelling of the name in early documents, suggests a Saxon origin.
-Ge-Weore, the Old English form of the name, means "the cleared place which was cultivated or settled."
-The Anglo-Saxon Chronicle contain no references to Worsley.
+The spelling Worsley itself first appears in 1444.
+Scholars agree that the last element of the name comes from the Old English word lēah ("cleared land among woodland").
+As to the first part, however, there are many variations on the name, which the place-name scholar Victor Watts divided into three varieties:

+Type 1 looks like it comes from an Old English personal name Weorc, in which case the place-name meant "Weorc's clearing".
+Types 2 and 3 could come from an otherwise unattested feminines personal name Weorcgyth, in which case the name meant "Weorcgyth's clearing".
+But Watts also suggested that types 2 and 3 might really point to an initial element of uncertain origin followed by the Common Brittonic word found today as Welsh coed, in which case the name originated as the name of a forest along the likes of Wer-ked, which later gave its name to the settlement in cleared land.